 After fuel is added, the vehicle diagnostic system can determine if the fuel filler cap is loose, improperly installed, or damaged.
-A "CHECK GASCAP" message will be displayed in the EVIC (Refer to Section 4 of this manual).
+A "CHECK GASCAP" message will be displayed in the EVIC.
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.
 Tighten the gas cap until a "clicking" sound is heard.
 This is an indication that the gas cap is properly tightened.

 The message will remain displayed until the vehicle diagnostic system can retest the fuel system.
-The test will perform the next time the vehicle is started, if the vehicle was keyed off above 40°F (4°C) outside temperature and the following vehicle start is above 40°F (4°C) outside temperature.
+The test will perform the next time the vehicle is started, if the vehicle was keyed off above 40° F (4°C) outside temperature and the following vehicle start is above 40° F (4°C) outside temperature.
 It may be possible to have a message that will not clear due to the test being disabled due to low outside temperatures.
 If the test is performed and the problem is gone, the message will disappear.

 If the problem persists, the message will appear the next time the vehicle is started.
 This might indicate a damaged cap.
-If the problem is detected twice in a row, the system will turn on the Malfunction Indicator Light (MIL).
-Resolving the problem will turn the MIL light off.
+If the problem is detected twice in a row, the system will turn on the MIL.
+Resolving the problem will turn the MIL off.
 See your authorized dealer for service.